Close Modal

 Colonial history haunts this stunning, spectral-looking graphic novel, a spiritual sequel to the author’s Yellow Negroes and Other Imaginary Creatures.

-The book focuses on the dream-like memories of a woman named Clare, who is spending time with her family for her grandfather’s funeral.
-Alagbé shifts between narratives of the family, all haunted by the legacy of France’s colonial subjugation of Africa.
+The book focuses on the dream-like memories of a woman named Clare, who is reluctantly spending time with her relatives for a funeral.
+Alagbé seamlessly glides between narratives of the family’s past and present, all haunted by the legacy of France’s colonial subjugation of Africa.

 Alagbé works in stormy grayscale washes, using comics, as he puts it, as “a sacred dimension which celebrates, questions and perpetuates life....
 I believe that life is not damnation but grace.”

-This is another ambitious, devastating masterpiece from one of France’s best contemporary cartoonists.
+Told through time shifts that echo Richard McGuire’s Here, Misery of Love is another ambitious, devastating masterpiece from one of France’s best contemporary graphic novelists.

 Creators